skellis46/slipbox/pressure, stress and strain - the body in time.md

 ## self-introduction: I am a body

-Good morning everyone and thank you Elizabeth and thank you so much to the Hong Kong Academy for Performing Arts for this invitation.
-My name is Simon Ellis and, just in case you are wondering, I have a body, and this body is not just a head and shoulders.
+My name is Simon Ellis and I have a body, and this body is not just a head and shoulders.

 {**OPEN firefox: 'body.gif**}